No. 3 NC State women top Miami for 3rd straight ACC title

 AP Basketball Writer

-GREENSBORO, N.C.
-(AP) — Third-ranked North Carolina State completed its chase to a third straight Atlantic Coast Conference Tournament championship Sunday, ending Miami’s upset-filled run in a 60-47 victory.
+“I think that in a lot of ways it’s more challenging trying to make sure we didn’t read the press clippings and maybe let up and relax,” Moore told reporters, adding that there was a midseason stretch when his veteran players seemed “kind of over me.”

+“We get tired of each other sometimes,” said Cunane, the tournament’s most valuable player for the second straight year.
+“I’ll be honest, I get sick of seeing some people’s faces.
+But I love everyone on the team with all my heart.”

-Elissa Cunane had 17 points and eight rebounds despite exiting the game for a stretch in the second half with an apparent left-ankle injury for the top-seeded Wolfpack (29-3).
-She returned to grind through the final minutes and was named the tournament’s most valuable player for a second straight year.
+Cunane had 17 points and eight rebounds despite exiting the game for a second-half stretch with an apparent left-ankle injury.
+Raina Perez added 12 points and Diamond Johnson had 11.

-N.C.
-State kept that margin at double figures the rest of the way, never letting Miami repeat its improbable quarterfinal comeback win against No. 4 Louisville.

-While the Wolfpack pushed to an expected finals appearance, the seventh-seeded Hurricanes (20-12) were the surprise of the weekend.
-They were trying to become the lowest-seeded team ever to win the ACC Tournament or to win four games in four days for a title, a run that had already included the wild rally from 15 down in the final 5:44 to beat the Cardinals and a semifinal win against No. 20 Notre Dame.
+The seventh-seeded Hurricanes (20-12) were trying to become the lowest-seeded team ever to win the ACC Tournament or to win four games in four days for a title, a run that had already included the wild rally from 15 down in the final 5:44 to beat the Cardinals and a semifinal win against No. 20 Notre Dame.

-But Miami’s offense struggled all day, with the Hurricanes shooting just 32% and 3 for 19 from 3-point range.
+But the Hurricanes shot just 32% and 3 for 19 from 3-point range.
 That included a 7-minute scoreless drought in the third quarter as the Wolfpack began to pull away.

-Kelsey Marshall scored 24 points to lead the Hurricanes, but no other player reached double figures.
+Kelsey Marshall scored 24 points for Miami, but no other player hit double figures.

-As the final seconds ticked away, Cunane — who had grimaced her way through the final 6:56 of the game — finally broke into a smile as the Wolfpack began to run out the clock and hugged teammate Jada Boyd.

-A few feet away, teammate Raina Perez — who hit the game-winning shot in last year’s title game against Louisville — held up three fingers on each hand to the crowd, then jumped into Cunane’s arms for a hug at the horn.
+“I don’t know you can defend that team any better than we did,” Miami coach Katie Meier said.
+“We held them to 60.
+If you told me we were going to have more points in the paint against them and they were only going to hit five 3s and that we were also going to out-rebound them, I would think that we were out on the court right now with confetti on our heads.

+“I just don’t know that you can ask more from a team and be gutsier or whatever than we were.”

 BIG PICTURE

-Miami: Katie Meier’s Hurricanes have almost certainly taken care of any bubble drama when it comes to the NCAA Tournament.
-They have won seven of nine, with the highlight here being the rally to beat Louisville led by Destiny Harden — who hit the last-second shot to cap her run of scoring the game’s final 15 points — followed by the semifinal win against the Irish to earn the program’s first trip to an ACC tournament final.
-It was a gutsy run that fell just a game short of a championship.
+Miami: Meier’s Hurricanes have almost certainly taken care of any bubble drama when it comes to the NCAA Tournament.
+They have won eight of 10, with the highlight here being the rally to beat Louisville led by Destiny Harden — who hit the last-second shot to cap her run of scoring the game’s final 15 points — followed by the semifinal win against the Irish to earn the program’s first title-game trip.

+“We came in as underdogs and we showed people that we’re not the underdogs no more,” Marshall said, “and we’re going to keep rolling in the NCAA Tournament.”

 N.C.
 State: The Wolfpack hadn’t won an ACC Tournament title since 1991 before this three-year reign.
-Wes Moore’s club paired that with the program clinching its first ACC regular-season championship since 1990, the latest milestones for a veteran team with aspirations of making a deep run in the NCAA Tournament, too.
+Moore’s club paired that with the program clinching its first ACC regular-season championship since 1990, the latest milestones for a veteran team with aspirations of making a deep NCAA run, too.

 UP NEXT

-N.C.
-State: A second straight No. 1 seed almost certainly awaits the Wolfpack in the NCAA Tournament.
+Both teams await their postseason destination, with a second straight No. 1 seed awaiting the Wolfpack in the NCAAs.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap